Webs of rational curves on real surfaces and a classification of real weak del Pezzo surfaces

 Suppose that $X$ is a weak del Pezzo surface.
-If $8\leq \Mk^2 \leq 9$, then $X_N$ must be either a quadric surface, the plane or a Veronese surface, since $X$ contains at least three conics through a general point.
-Each of these surfaces can be realized as a hexagonal web (\FIG{2}).
-If $3\leq \Mk^2 \leq 6$, then $\Mh=-\Mk$, $X_N\subset\MbbP^{\Mk^2}$ and by \THM{ns} we can construct a weak del Pezzo surface of degree $\Mk^2$ \Mst $|G(X)|\geq 3$ and $\McalG(X)$ contains three vertices that do not share an edge.
-Thus \COR{hex}.5 is a consequence of \THM{hex}. \end{proof}
+If $8\leq \k^2 \leq 9$, then $X_N$ must be either a quadric surface, the plane or a Veronese surface, since $X$ contains at least three conics through a general point.
+Each of these surfaces can be realized as a hexagonal web (see \FIG{vero}).
+If $3\leq \k^2 \leq 6$, then $\h=-\k$, $X_N\subset\P^{\k^2}$ and by \THM{nsl} we can construct a weak del Pezzo surface of degree $\k^2$ \st $|G(X)|\geq 3$ and $\CG(X)$ contains three vertices that do not share an edge.
+Thus \COR{hex}e is a consequence of \THM{hex}. \end{proof}